Seeking value primarily in the non-US developed markets

 Portfolio Attribution

 The Portfolio outperformed the Index during the month, due primarily to stock selection.
-Portfolio holdings in the capital goods, banks, and technology hardware & equipment industry groups contributed to relative performance.
-Holdings in the household & personal products, consumer durables & apparel, and pharmaceuticals & biotechnology industry groups offset some of the outperformance compared to the Index.
-The top contributor to return was jet engine manufacturer, Rolls-Royce Holdings Plc (United Kingdom).
-Other notable contributors included electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea), and financial services provider, ING Groep NV (Netherlands).
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
-Additional notable detractors included household & personal care products company, Reckitt Benckiser Group (United Kingdom), and electronic components manufacturer, Murata Manufacturing Co.
-Ltd. (Japan).
+Portfolio holdings in the capital goods and semiconductors & semi equipment industry groups, as well as an underweight position in the automobiles & components industry group, contributed to relative performance.
+Holdings in the technology hardware & equipment and energy industry groups, along with an underweight position in the financial services industry group, offset some of the outperformance compared to the Index.
+The top contributor to return was rolling stock, signaling, & services provider for the rail industry, Alstom SA (France).
+Other notable contributors included jet engine manufacturer, Rolls-Royce Holdings Plc (United Kingdom), and banking & financial services company, Barclays PLC (United Kingdom).
+The largest detractor was electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
+Additional notable detractors included crude oil & natural gas company, BP Plc (United Kingdom), and robotics manufacturer, FANUC Corp.
+(Japan).

 Quarterly Investment Outlook